mpv-player/mpv/DOCS/man/en/options.rst

     Stop at given absolute time.
 Use ``--length`` if the time should be relative to ``--start``.
 See ``--start`` for valid option values and examples.

-``--no-extbased``, ``--extbased``
-    ``--no-extbased`` disables extension-based demuxer selection.
-By default, when the file type (demuxer) cannot be detected reliably (the file has no header or it is not reliable enough), the filename extension is used to select the demuxer.
-Always falls back on content-based demuxer selection.

 ``--field-dominance=<auto|top|bottom>``
     Set first field for interlaced content.
 Useful for deinterlacers that double the framerate: ``--vf=yadif=1`` and ``--vo=vdpau:deint``.